-Household Size Maximum Annual Payment
+Household Size Maximum Annual Payment (\$)

 1 person \$472.93

 2-4 persons \$716.00

 5+ persons \$803.97

-- (a) Where employee households exceed the maximum domestic electricity consumption cost, as provided for in paragraph 3.2 above, employees shall be reimbursed the additional cost by their employing authority. - (b) The maximum domestic electricity consumption costs, as provided for above, shall be based on Ministry of Commerce data.
+- (a) Where employee households exceed the maximum domestic electricity consumption cost, as provided for in the table above, employees shall be reimbursed the additional cost by their employing authority. - (b) The maximum domestic electricity consumption costs shall be based on Ministry of Commerce data.
 The formula shall be based on the average mainland electricity consumption costed at 9.001 cents per unit and shall be expressed as follows: